FreeFlarum/freeflarum.com/docs/changelog/freeflarum-v3.0.md

 - New database structure, which makes everything better in overall.
 - The documentation was re-written and simplified a lot.
 It now includes FreeFlarum related things only.

+## Extensions:
+### Added:
+- askvortsov/flarum-checklist
+- clarkwinkelmann/flarum-ext-group-list
+- flarum-lang/brazilian
+- flarum-lang/chinese-simplified
+- flarum-lang/french
+- flarum-lang/german
+- flarum-lang/russian
+- flarum-lang/turkish
+- fof/byobu - still in beta, be careful!
+- fof/mason
+- the-turk/flarum-mathren

+### Removed:
+- cryental/flarum-l10n-ext-korean
+- csineneo/lang-traditional-chinese
+- cwkevo/flarum-lang-slovak - soon™
+- darkfoxdeveloper/lang-spanish
+- fof/transliterator
+- itnt/flarum-uitab
+- kakifrucht/flarum-de - replaced by flarum-lang/german
+- kakifrucht/flarum-de-extended - replaced by flarum-lang/german
+- littlegolden/flarum-lang-japanese - not compatible, but [author plans to update it](https://discuss.flarum.org/d/22631/57)
+- marketplace/flarum-l10n-core-russian - replaced by flarum-lang/russian
+- marketplace/flarum-l10n-ext-russian - replaced by flarum-lang/russian
+- luatdolphin/lang-vietnamese
+- menomenta/flarum-ext-norwegian
+- neercsys/flarum-ext-bosanski
+- neercsys/flarum-lang-bosanski
+- persianfla/flarum-ext-persian
+- qiaeru/lang-french - replaced by flarum-lang/french
+- rikusen0335/lang-japanese-extended
+- starsriver/mathplus - replaced by the-turk/flarum-mathren
+- tiu-ram0n/brazilian-portuguese - replaced by flarum-lang/brazilian
+- tolgaaaltas/flarum-ext-turkish - replaced by flarum-lang/turkish
+- tolgaaaltas/flarum-lang-turkish - replaced by flarum-lang/turkish
+- xelson/flarum-ext-chat

+I know, the amount of removed extensions might be bigger.
+But on the bright side, half of them got replacements, which is great, thanks to the efforts of all developers!

 ### What's next?

-In the following weeks, we will observe how the update goes and fix any issues & bugs that we stumble upon.
+In the following weeks, we will observe how the update behaves and fix any issues & bugs that we might stumble upon.
 We hope that this won't be necessary though.

 Remember that your feedback matters!
 If you're unhappy with some change, we will listen to you.
 Tell us what would you change and why, and we will address your concerns in the next update.